MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/manage-windows-dockerfile.md

 WORKDIR c:\\Apache24\\bin
 ```

-For detailed information on the `WORKDIR` instruction, see the [WORKDIR reference on Docker.com](https://docs.docker.com/engine/reference/builder/#workdir).
+For detailed information on the `WORKDIR` instruction, see the [WORKDIR reference](https://docs.docker.com/engine/reference/builder/#workdir).

 ### CMD